infracost/docs/docs/getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Infracost shows cloud cost estimates for Terraform projects.
-It integrates into pull requests and allows developers and DevOps to see cost breakdowns and compare options upfront.
+It helps developers, devops and others to quickly see the cost breakdown and compare different options upfront.

 ## Installation